 Meet the Board of Trustees

-He has held a number of roles as chairman, chief executive and finance director with a wide range of listed and private companies including Tamar Energy Limited, Infinis Limited, Jarvis plc, Dunlop Slazenger Group and Costain Group PLC.
+He has held a number of roles as chairman, chief executive and finance director with a wide range of listed and private companies including Infinis Limited, Jarvis plc, Dunlop Slazenger Group and Costain Group PLC.
 He qualified as a chartered accountant with Price Waterhouse.

 He became a Trustee of the Mary Rose Trust in 2007 and chaired the appeal for the new museum; he became Chairman in August 2015.
-Elsewhere in the not-for-profit world, he is Chairman of Hampshire Cultural Trust, Chair of Governors of the University of Winchester and a Trustee and Member of Council of Winchester Cathedral.
+Elsewhere in the not-for-profit world, he is Chairman of Hampshire Cultural Trust, Chair of Governors of the University of Winchester and a Trustee of Winchester Cathedral.
 He was High Sheriff of Hampshire in 2010/11.

 Bob was appointed a Trustee in 2014.
 He joined the Heritage Lottery Fund as Director of Operations in May 2007.
 Prior to this he worked as Regional Director for English Heritage in the South West, and before that as Head of Survey for English Heritage.

 He trained as an archaeologist (at Manchester and Cambridge Universities) BA, MPhil and PhD.
-He worked for the Royal Commission on the Historical Monuments of England (specialising in aerial archaeology).
 His research interests are all in periods of archaeology but in particular prehistory, landscape archaeology and the Middle East.
-He has worked in over a dozen European countries as well as Libya, Iraq, Iran and Jordan.
+He has worked in over a dozen European countries as well as Oman, Saudi Arabia, Libya, Iraq, Iran and Jordan.

 Holder of a UK Private Pilot's Licence (Manchester and Salford University Air Squadron, RAF.
 1976-1978), and a Jordanian Private Pilot’s Licence (Issued October 2001).

-Through his work in the heritage sector Robert has been recognised as an Honorary Visiting Professor at the Institute of Archaeology, UCL and an Honorary Lecturer at the University of Perth, Western Australia.
+Through his work in the heritage sector he has been recognised as an Honorary Visiting Professor at the Institute of Archaeology, UCL and an Honorary Lecturer at the University of Perth, Western Australia.